TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AjaxClientSide.rst

    let request = new AjaxRequest('https://example.org/my-endpoint');

-The API offers a method :js:`withQueryString()` which allows to attach a query string to the URL.
+The API offers a method :js:`withQueryArguments()` which allows to attach a query string to the URL.
 This comes in handy if the query string is programmatically generated.
 The method returns a clone of the :js:`AjaxRequest` object.
 It's possible to pass either strings, arrays or objects as an argument.